joolstorrentecalo/gitlab-foss/doc/development/project_templates.md

 ### Create the project

 1. Create a new public project with the project content you'd like to contribute in a namespace of your choosing.
 You can view a [working example](https://gitlab.com/gitlab-org/project-templates/dotnetcore).
-   - Projects should be free of any unnecessary assets or dependencies.
+   - Projects should be as simple as possible and free of any unnecessary assets or dependencies.
 1. When the project is ready for review, [create a new issue](https://gitlab.com/gitlab-org/gitlab/issues/new) with a link to your project.
    - In your issue, `@` mention the relevant Backend Engineering Manager and Product Manager for the [Create:Source Code group](https://handbook.gitlab.com/handbook/product/categories/#source-code-group).